-Corollary \ref{scale_flow} gives us a way to decompose the matching diffeomorphism $\ph(1)$ into separate scales.
-As we follow the flow $\et(s)$, we add more and more scales, starting from the identity, when no scales are taken into account and finishing with $\ph(1)$, which includes all scales.
-In this sense $\et(t)\o\et(s)\i$ contains the scale information for the scales in the interval $[s,t]$.
+Theorem \ref{switch_st} gives us a way to decompose the matching diffeomorphism $\ph(1)$ into separate scales.
+As we follow the flow $\ps_s(1)$, we add more and more scales, starting from the identity at $s=0$, when no scales are taken into account and finishing with $\ph(1)$ at $s=1$, which includes all scales.
+In this sense $\ps_s(1)\i\o\ps_t(1)$ contains the scale information for the scales in the interval $[s,t]$.

-\subsection{Restriction to a Finite Number of Scales}
+\subsection{Restriction to a finite number of scales}

-It is of interest to understand the relation between a continuum of scales and the case, where we have only a finite number.
-We will see, that it is possible to see the discrete case as an approximation of the conitnuous case.
+It is of interest to understand the relationship between a continuum of scales and the case, where we have only a finite number.
+We will see, that it is possible to see the discrete number of scales as a special case of the continuum of kernels.